-The concept of privacy-preservation for sensitive data can require the enforcement of privacy policies or the protection against identity disclosure by satisfying some privacy requirements.
-We investigate privacypreservation from anonymity the Anonymization algorithms use suppression generalization of records to satisfy requirements with minimal distortion of micro data.
-The anonymity techniques can be used with an access control mechanism to ensure both security and privacy of the sensitive information.
-The privacy is achieved at the cost of accuracy and imprecision is introduced in the authorized information under an access control policy.
+The concept of Secrecy-preservation for sensitive data can require the enforcement of Secrecypoliciesor the protection against identity disclosure by satisfying some Secrecy requirements.
+We investigate Secrecy-preservation from the anonymity aspect.
+Anonymization algorithms use suppression and generalization of records to satisfy Secrecyrequirements with minimal distortion of micro data.
+The anonymity techniques can be used with an access control mechanism to ensure both security and Secrecy of the sensitive information.
+The Secrecy is achieved at the cost of accuracy and imprecision is introduced in the authorized information under an access control policy.